0808 808 4000 Get help now

 When does the limitation period start?

 The limitation period starts to run from the ‘cause of action’.
 This varies in different types of debt.
-In this fact sheet, we look at the cause of action for the main types of debt.
+In this summary, we look at the cause of action for the main types of debt.

 The limitation period may be reset and start again if you do certain things.
 For example, this might include sending a letter which says you owe the debt or making a payment.
 The rules on this are complicated.
 Get advice from us before you contact your creditors or if you think you may have already reset the limitation period.